DevDmitryHub/PhoneGap/README.md

 ## Usage:

 #### 1\.
-Set your App_ID (iOS only), Dev_Key and enable AppsFlyer to detect installations, sessions (app opens), and updates.
+Set your App_ID (iOS only), Dev_Key and enable AppsFlyer to detect installations, sessions (app opens) and updates.
-> This is the minimum requirement to start tracking your app installs and it's already implemented in this plugin.
+> This is the minimum requirement to start tracking your app installs and is already implemented in this plugin.
 You **MUST** modify this call and provide:
  **-devKey** - Your application devKey provided by AppsFlyer.
-**-appId**  - ***For iOS only.*** Your iTunes application id.
+**-appId**  - ***For iOS only.*** Your iTunes Application ID.

-Add following lines to your code to be able to initialize tracking with your own AppsFlyer dev key:
+Add the following lines to your code to be able to initialize tracking with your own AppsFlyer dev key:

 **for pure Cordova:**
 ```javascript